Icon Search Base

 1980s

 A church-owned property on the corner of Burke Road and Manning Road in Malvern East becomes a MECWA day centre in 1983.
-In 1987 a home care relief program is offered for carers supporting people living with Alzheimer’s disease and related conditions.
+In 1987, a home care relief program is offered for carers supporting those with Alzheimer’s disease and other related conditions.

 1990s

 After a significant extension, MECWA House is renamed the Olive Miller Nursing Home.
-In 1998, MECWA opens an aged care facility in Prahran, the Sir Donald and Lady Trescowthick Centre and community housing units in Glen Iris.
+In 1998, MECWA opens an aged care facility in Prahran: the Sir Donald and Lady Trescowthick Centre.
+Community housing units in Glen Iris are also opened.

 Rivendell House Day Care Centre opens in 1999.